The Agent is available in Customer Studio when you build or edit an audience.

 Enrich your schema metadata

 The Agent uses your schema metadata — model names, column descriptions, and event labels — to understand your data.
-Clear, descriptive metadata is the single most effective way to improve Agent results.
+Clear, descriptive metadata improves the accuracy of Agent responses more than any other factor.

 Be specific